velvia/links/rust.md

 * [COW, Rust vs C++](https://oribenshir.github.io/afternoon_rusting/blog/copy-on-write) - great dive into details of copy-on-write.
 Might be a great pattern for working with things like strings, where cloning might be expensive.
 * [Stacked Borrows](https://www.ralfj.de/blog/2018/11/16/stacked-borrows-implementation.html) - a deep dive into the mental model behind Rust's borrow checker and tools like Miri
 * [Unsafe Code Guidelines](https://github.com/rust-lang/unsafe-code-guidelines/tree/master)
+* [Tools for Verifying Unsafe Rust Code](https://blog.colinbreck.com/making-unsafe-rust-a-little-safer-tools-for-verifying-unsafe-code/) - covers built in sanitizers, Miri, and even how to lint C/C++ code
 * [Magical Zero-Sized Types and Proofs](https://www.hardmo.de/article/2021-03-14-zst-proof-types.md) - for type masochists
 * [Structural Typing in Rust](https://beachape.com/blog/2021/05/25/structural-typing-in-rust/) - HLists, ability to use path-based and shape/signature based trait typing instead of by name
 * [How Rust Solved Dependency Hell](https://stephencoakley.com/2019/04/24/how-rust-solved-dependency-hell) - neat look at what's underneath Cargo to help solve dep issues.
 Rustc can handle multiple versions of a dependency.